WARNING: Still Under Construction

 One of the projects I've been working on is some tool holders between the windows of the shop.
 These are tools that I have been using a lot or will in the future once my workbench is built.
 It will go just below these windows.

 The tool holders are all made from hardwood scrap.
 I decide which tool is next and then look for the wood to make the holder.
-I documented making one of these in my video on making the holder for my tac hammer.
+I documented making one of these in my video on making the holder for my tac hammer and have since added a video showing how I made a tool holder for my dead blow mallet.

 I'm still not even close to adding all my tools.
 In addition to these French cleats I have plans to make some tool holders that will go over the windows.
 My plan is to make frames with French cleats going across the windows.
 They will be hinged on one side so that I can swing them out to reach the windows.
-They will hold some of my larger hand tools, especially my saws.
+They will hold some of my larger hand tools, especially my saws and perhaps chisels.

 I've already found this tool wall be be a great asset to my shop.
 My tools have a place and I'm very careful to make sure that they go back where they belong.

-Starting with the upper left section (top photo) I have my marking gauges, awl, bevel guide, framer's triangle and a handy measuring rule that I'll make a video on sometime.
+Starting with the upper left section (top photo) I have my marking gauges, awl, bevel guide, framer's triangle and a handy measuring rule that I may make a video on sometime.
 Then below those (middle photo) I have some squares, my Veritas saddle square that I've made a video on, my Kings Fine Woodworking mini Thor's hammer and a set of Narex square drive screwdrivers.
 The other photo (bottom photo) shows my tac hammer, two different types of scissors which I plan to show in a future video, my Veritas flush cut saw, a hammer with nail set and one of those tools that's designed to open paint cans.
 I still have a little space in one French cleat in this photo and two more above it.
 I'll make tools for those spots when I get a chance.
+This wall is constantly changing as I make new holders.

-My most recent addition to the workshop is an outfeed table for my SawStop.
+One of my most recent large additions to the workshop is an outfeed table for my SawStop.
 This has been a long awaited shop improvement.
 I no longer have to wait until Pam is available to help me rip long boards or cut sheets of plywood.

 The design for this outfeed table was taken from one made by Marc Spagnuolo, the Wood Whisperer.
 He's actually made two different versions for his shop.